kalleby-dev/WebRTC-VideoChat/README.md

 # WebRTC-VideoChat
-In order to run this project, make sure that you wave websocket library installed, you can do that running ``npm install websocket``
+In order to run this project, make sure that you have websocket library installed, you can do that running ``npm install websocket``